realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

        - "no side effects",
        - "side-effect free,"
        - "no shared mutable state."

+       - ### All these phrases mean "A 'function' that doesn't change anything outside of it's scope."

        - _They don't seem to count the "program counter" or "stack pointer" as "state" though..._

-       - ### All these phrases mean "'functions' that don't change anything outside of themselves."
+       - They mean the "state" of the program's data, not necessarily the "state" of the program's execution.
+       ####

     2) Functions passed in with the same values will ALWAYS return the same value as a result.
        - ie: "deterministic",